fpaupier/piecewise-functions/README.md

 pip install -r requirements.txt
 ```

+3. Use the [black formatting](https://pypi.org/project/black/) for your contribution

-3. Your local dev environment is setup!
+4. Your local dev environment is setup!

 ## Running the tests